 Is it time for you to go from Aspiring to Innkeeper?
 Are you happiest doing what makes someone else smile — like pampering them, cooking your favorite recipe for them, making sure their bed is covered with the finest linens or brightening their room with fresh-cut flowers?
 If that’s you, MBBA can help turn you from an aspiring innkeeper into a full-fledged bed and breakfast owner/operator.
-MBBA is offering the only 2017 “how to” workshop in all of Michigan on November 5.
+MBBA offers the only “how to” workshop in Michigan, usually in late October or early November.
+Watch this page for updated information.

 An aspiring innkeeper needs to understand that as charming as it may be to entertain, show off your decor and dazzle guests, true hospitality is an industry.
 Innkeeping is a business that requires a range of knowledge from bookkeeping to stain removal.
 It requires knowing how to cook for a variety of appetites and diets in the span of a single meal.
 It requires marketing skills.
 And marketing involves understanding websites and search-engine optimization, writing newsletters, posting on social media, creating blogs…. it can seem endless.